 In the forests of the Amazon basin, where the sheer scale of life in the form of countless species of flora and fauna can be overwhelming, the kapok tree (Ceiba pentandra) is a true giant.
-It is believed that it can grow up to 13 feet (4 meters) in a single year.
+Incredibly, it is believed that it can grow up to 13 feet (4 meters) in a single year!

 As an emergent species, it rises above the forest canopy to heights of 150 or even 200 feet (50 – 60 meters), seeking to outgrow neighboring species in the essential battle for light fought among all the trees of the world’s tropical forests.
-A highly successful species, the kapok can be found beyond South America, throughout the Neotropics from southern Mexico to the southeastern Peruvian Amazon, including the state protected Tambopata National Reserve and our own Tambopata Ecolodge Private Conservation Area.
+A highly successful tree, the kapok can be found throughout the Neotropics, from southern Mexico down into South America, including the southeastern Peruvian Amazon, where the state protected Tambopata National Reserve and our own Tambopata Ecolodge Private Conservation Area are situated.
 It also grows in West Africa, the Malay Peninsula and the Indonesian archipelago.

 A deciduous species, shedding all its leaves in the dry season, the kapok’s great height means its seeds are blown enormous distances, where they quickly colonize new areas of forest.
 The success of the kapok is due to its ability to produce as many as four thousand fruits at a time, each containing up to two hundred seeds.

 Remarkably, the unpleasant odor emitted by the pink and white blossom of the kapok attracts bats, and as these mammals fly from one tree to another to feed upon their nectar, they facilitate pollination.